- The normal process of new teeth working their way through the gums

 - Drooling.
 Increased spit and drooling.

-- Rash.
-Face rash from drooling.
+- Rash on the face from drooling.
 The drool contains little bits of food that are irritating to the skin.

 - Chewing.
 Increased need to chew on things.

-- Gum Pain.
-Gum pain is mild and not always present.
+- Gum Pain is mild and not always present.
 May be due to mouth germs getting into the new break in the gum.
 Most often, your baby just acts a little more fussy.
 There's not enough discomfort to cause crying.
 It also doesn't hurt enough to cause sleep problems.